 Editor’s Note: This article contains affiliate links to GamersGate.
 Buying a game through these links supports Niche Gamer.

-Resident Evil 7: Biohazard is available on Windows PC (via GamersGate, and Steam), Nintendo Switch, PlayStation 4, Xbox One, Amazon Luna, and April 1st on Google Stadia.
-In case you missed it, you can find our review here (we highly recommend it!)
+Dead Cells is available on Windows PC, Linux, Mac (all via GamersGate, GOG, and Steam), Nintendo Switch, PlayStation 4, Xbox One, and Android, and iOS.
+If you missed it, you can find our review here (we recommend it!)